SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ### 5. Cutaway

 The cutaway shot is a filmmaking and video editing technique.
-SSWTV content does not use cutaways.
 It is a supplementary shot that “cuts away” from the main action.

+The SSWTV channel does not use cutaways in its content.

 ![](Cutaway-Example.png)

-**Video: Cutaway - Different types - (https://youtu.be/WrIwfImLXOA?t=6)**
+**Video: Cutaway - Different types - [0:06-1:39](https://youtu.be/WrIwfImLXOA?t=6)**

 For example, a cutaway can manipulate tension, convey humor or cast doubt or ambiguity on a scene, among other things.
 In a way, the director can speak directly to the audience.